 New York and Hartford Partner Alan Levin co-authored an article for New York Law Journal examining recent developments in the business interruption insurance landscape, including state legislative response and the general constitutional analysis of contract impairment claims, providing some guidance as to how courts may handle these challenges.

-Levin and Schreffler address the legal battle businesses face in recouping business interruptions amid the COVID-19 pandemic.
+Levin address the legal battle businesses face in recouping business interruptions amid the COVID-19 pandemic.
 They note, “Various aspects of insurers’ rights to contract are impacted.
 Not only will new and renewal policies be prohibited from excluding pandemic related losses, the heart of the issue is the retroactive effect on currently in-force policies.”
 The authors suggest that “to succeed, insurers will need to state their claims more broadly.”

 To read the full article, click here (subscription may be required).

 Sign up for our newsletter and get the latest to your inbox.